North Thoresby railway station: Preservation and reopening

-On 28 September 1991, a Light Railway Order was granted authorising the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line through North Thoresby.
+On 28 September 1991, the Grimsby and Louth Light Railway Order 1991 (SI 1991/2210 was granted authorising the reinstatement of the East Lincolnshire Railway between and the former Keddington Road level crossing near Louth, which would include the line through North Thoresby.

 Tracklaying by the Lincolnshire Wolds Railway reached North Thoresby in 2008 and the first train for 47 years between the two stations ran on 26 August 2009.
 The south (up) platform has been restored and a waiting shelter erected.
 The level crossing to the north has been tarmaced over, but the north crossing gate has survived.
 The stationmaster's house remains in private occupation.

 The LWR plans to extend the line northwards beyond North Thoresby to as far as Holton-Le-Clay, which will involve reinstating the adjacent level crossing at the station.